k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Release LU

 The Fabric **RELEASE** command detaches either a specific LU from the session, or all schemas from it.
-Where there is no specification, then all result sets close.
+If no specification is provided, all result sets close.

 ### Fabric View